 Failing to Hire a Contract Lawyer

-Hiring entities seem to be moving towards taking employment contracts and standardizing them, trying to simplify matters.
+Hiring entities are moving towards taking employment contracts and standardizing them, trying to simplify matters.
 However, there is still an opening to negotiate contract terms.
 It would help if you did this, as you want the contract to cover the important points and not be open to interpretation.
-This is one reason a contract lawyer is so essential in the review process of employment agreements.
+It is one reason a contract lawyer is so essential in the review process of employment agreements.
 Unfair or ambiguous points of a contract can be addressed and handled.

 Possible Pitfalls to Watch For